davidclough/node/_documents/javascript-guide/javascript-guide.md

 	fruits[0] = "Orange";
 	console.log(shallowCopy[0]);				   // "Apple"

-Splice generally means joining together two pieces.
-However, confusingly, the `splice` method actually allows you to split an array by removing a particular number of items starting from a particular index of the array an returning them in a separate one.
-The parameter for the number of items is optional.
+It looks like the `splice` method was named after the process of splicing film reels.
+It allows you to split an array into two separate arrays by removing items from the original array at a particular index and returning them in a second array.
+There are effectively _three_ overloads.
+All require you specify the index from which to start removing items.
+A second, optional parameter allows you to specify how many items to remove, as in this example:

   	var array1 = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];

   	// Remove 3 items starting with the one at array1[4] var array2 = array1.splice(4, 3);
   	console.log(array1);					   // [0, 1, 2, 3, 7, 8, 9]
+  	console.log(array2);					   // [4, 5, 6]

+Thirdly, you can specify any number of array items which you would like to be inserted into the "gap" left where the items were removed.
+This example is the same as the last one except it inserts 2 new items (100 and 200) into the original array where the 3 items were removed:

+    var array1 = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];

+    // Remove 3 items starting with the one at array1[4] var array2 = array1.splice(4, 3, 100, 200);
+    console.log(array1);					   // [0, 1, 2, 3, 100, 200, 7, 8, 9]
     console.log(array2);					   // [4, 5, 6]

 ##### Functional Programming Libraries
 There are third party libraries, like [lodash](https://lodash.com/) and [lazy.js](http://danieltao.com/lazy.js/), which add far richer, functional-style data manipulation of arrays (and other objects in general.
 Here is a simple example (although there are JavaScript map and reduce methods which work in IE9):